priyank-p/reminder-app/CONTRIBUTING.md

 ## 4. Pull Request

-Make a pull request by going to [reminder-app](https://github.com/priyankp10/reminder-app), press "New pull request", add a title and a description and wait for the owner to merge or close your PR.
+Make a pull request by going to [reminder-app](https://github.com/priyankp10/reminder-app), press "New pull request", add a title and a description.